LuaViper/StSBoardGameMod/README.md

 - Curses are still transformable
 - Merchant card removal tooltip still says "the cost of this service increases by 25 for the rest of the run"
 - Havoc will play X-cost cards for full energy instead of 0 energy
-- Spikers do not reflect damage that kills them
 - If Ironclad plays an Exhausting Skill card vs Gremlin Nob while Feel No Pain is active, Gremlin Nob's Anger procs before Feel No Pain adds Block